Please Forgive Me (David Gray song)

 "Please Forgive Me" is a song by British singer-songwriter David Gray from his fourth album, White Ladder (1998).
 The song was originally released on 22 November 1999, then re-issued on 16 October 2000.
 On its first release in November 1999, it reached No. 72 on the UK Singles Chart, while the 2000 re-issue peaked at No. 18.

 Background

 David Gray said in an interview that the inspiration of the song came from "nowhere."
 Paul Hartnoll of Orbital was commissioned to remix the song.
-The remix was pressed as 10-inch and 12-inch promos and was featured as the "record of the week" on Pete Tong's Essential Selection, gaining massive airplay in Ibiza.
+The remixed version was pressed as 10-inch and 12-inch promos and was featured as the "record of the week" on Pete Tong's Essential Selection, gaining massive airplay in Ibiza.